-Pin Function Details PUL Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, each rising or falling edge active (software configurable); 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
-In double pulse mode (pulse/pulse), this input represents clockwise (CW) pulse" active both at high level and low level (software configurable).
-For reliable response, pulse width should be longer than 7.5μs.
+Pin Function Details PUL+ Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, each rising or falling edge active (software configurable); 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
+In double pulse mode (pulse/pulse), this input represents clockwise (CW) pulse" active both at high level and low PUL- level (software configurable).
+For reliable response, pulse width should be longer than 2.5μs.
 Series connect resistors for current-limiting when +12V or +24V used.
 The same as DIR and ENA signals.
-DIR DIR signal : In single-pulse mode, this signal has low/high voltage levels, representing two directions of motor rotation; in double-pulse mode (software configurable), this signal is counter-clock (CCW) pulse" active both at high level and low level (software configurable).
-For reliable motion response, DIR signal should be ahead of PUL signal by 5μs at least.
+DIR+ DIR signal : In single-pulse mode, this signal has low/high voltage levels, representing two directions of motor rotation; in double-pulse mode (software configurable), this signal is counter-clock (CCW) pulse" active both at high level and low level (software configurable).
+For reliable motion response, DIR DIR- signal should be ahead of PUL signal by 5μs at least.
 4-5V when DIR-HIGH, 0-0.5V when DIR-LOW.
-Please note that rotation direction is also related to motor-Drive wiring match.
-Exchanging the connection of two wires for a coil to the Drive will reverse motion direction. ОРТО Opto-coupler power supply, and the typical voltage is +5V.
-Series connect resistors (at the PUL, DIR, ENA terminals) for current-limiting when +12V c +24V used.
-ENA Enable signal: This signal is used for enabling/disabling Drive.
-High level for enabling the Drive and low level for disabling the Drive.
-Usually left UNCONNECTED (ENABLED) .
+Please note that rotation direction is also related to motor-driver wiring match.
+Exchanging the connection of two wires for a coil to the driver will reverse motion direction.
+ENA+ Enable signal: This signal is used for enabling/disabling the driver.
+High level (NPN control signal, PNP and Differential control signals are on the contrary, ENA- namely Low level for enabling.) for enabling the driver and low level for disabling the driver.
+Usually left UNCONNECTED ( ENABLED ).